streetcomplete/StreetComplete/CONTRIBUTING.md

 In case you **don't have an idea of a quest?** Look [at the existing issues](https://github.com/westnordost/StreetComplete/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+quest%22+sort%3Areactions-%2B1-desc).
 Sorted by 👍 reactions you can also see which are the most requested quests.

-Always remember to pay attention to [the new quest guide](https://github.com/westnordost/StreetComplete/wiki/Adding-new-Quests-to-StreetComplete) of StreetComplete!
+Always remember to pay attention to [the quest guidelines](https://github.com/westnordost/StreetComplete/wiki/Adding-new-Quests-to-StreetComplete) of StreetComplete!
 It also has tips for implementing a quest.

-You can look at **other quests** to see how they are implemented.

 ### StreetComplete-related projects